Opuntia polyacantha

 Neotype; Herbarium; Herbarium; Herbarium; Herbarium

 Opuntia polyacantha rhodantha has areoles that are large and relatively far apart.
 Stem segments are usually very thick and may be elongate; they are generally “lumpy” because the areoles are prominent.
 Generally, cladodes are dark- or dull-waxy green.
 The spines of this Opuntia variety are stout, varied in color, and have annulate markings.
 The fruit has prominent (sometimes elevated) areoles that are relatively far apart, usually with stout short spines (but sometimes nearly spineless).
-This Opuntia is found mostly in desert in the northern halves of Colorado Plateaus and Great Basin, lapping into Southern Rockies, Snake River Plains, and Wyoming Basin.
+This Opuntia is found mostly in desert in the northern parts of the Colorado Plateau and the Great Basin but also overlapping into the Southern Rockies, the Snake River Plains, and the Wyoming Basin.
 It also grows in Utah, western Colorado, southwestern Wyoming, southern Idaho, southeastern Oregon, and parts of eastern Nevada.

 Top of page.